 - more inclusivity in the design.
 For example there are some raised letters on the lift, but as far as I can tell there is not much else that makes the gallery easily navigable for visually impaired people.
-Also in terms of inclusivity something i’d love to see in more public spaces is better toilet facilities for children (mini toilets!)
-Parents of very young children can find it pretty stressful taking their kids out, and knowing that there was a potty substitute available could lessen that stress.
+Also something i’d love to see in more public spaces is better toilet facilities for children (mini toilets!)

 - more interesting planting outside.
-In the warmer months the cafe opens up to the outside and at the moment I think it’s not all that exciting out there!
+In the warmer months the cafe opens up to the outside and at the moment it’s not all that exciting out there!
 The gallery is also on Arundel Gate, which is a busy bus route.
-I think more protection from the noise and pollution with more planting would be good.
-I think they should get Rosie Bines on the case!
+More protection from the noise and pollution through more planting would be good.

 Delaney, S. (2015, December 24th).
 Meet the mop millionairess behind Jennifer Lawrence’s Joy.
 The Telegraph.Retrieved from http://www.telegraph.co.uk/films/2016/04/14/meet-the-mop-millionairess-behind-jennifer-